FaiBarazi/xen/README.md

 The docker compose file can be mapped to a cloudformation template/instructions through creating a docker ECS context. refer to : https://www.docker.com/blog/docker-compose-from-local-to-amazon-ecs/

+To deploy on multiple machine swarm mode could be used: https://docs.docker.com/engine/swarm/